Several airport websites go down in apparent cyberattack

 Spilabotte said the airport notified the FBI and the Transportation Security Administration, and the airport’s information-technology team was working to restore all services and investigate the cause.

-Several other airports reported problems connecting to their websites and appeared to be functioning very slowly, including Chicago's O'Hare International Airport website, which was included on Killnet's target list.
+Several other airports that were included on Killnet's target list reported problems with their websites.

-The Chicago Department of Aviation said in a statement that websites for O’Hare and Midway Airport went offline early Monday but that no airport operations were affected.
+The Chicago Department of Aviation said in a statement that websites for O’Hare International and Midway airports went offline early Monday but that no airport operations were affected.

+Denver International Airport was also affected by the cyberattacks early Monday.
+A spokesperson for the airport said the attacks have not been impactful, but that they continue to monitor the situation.

+"The attackers are attempting to overwhelm our website so that it becomes unavailable to the public," a spokesperson for the airport said on Monday.

-Last week, a group of hackers claimed responsibility for cyberattacks against state government websites across the country.
+Last week, the same group of hackers claimed responsibility for denial-of-service attacks on state government websites in several states.

+John Hultquist, vice president for threat intelligence at the cybersecurity firm Mandiant, tweeted that denial-of-service attacks like those aimed at the airports and state governments are usually short in duration and “typically superficial."

+“These are not the serious impacts that have kept us awake,” he said.